 Thank you to our past and current on-farm research collaborators!
 Through the years, we’ve had the pleasure of working with many wonderful broccoli growers across the region.
 Check out some pictures captured from our on-farm research over the years:

 Almost ten years ago, we began our work with Cornell’s Eastern Broccoli Project to breed new hybrids suitable for production in the Eastern U.S.

 Important qualities we look for are taste, color, ease of harvest, disease resistance, and more.
 We’ve seen great success within this project!
 There have been several releases of broccoli lines for the East coast due to this project.
 With the help of our on-farm collaborators, we are able to test the best performing varieties from public and private breeders in commercial settings.

-If you’re interested in viewing the varieties the project has released, visit here.
+If you’re interested in viewing the varieties the project has released, visit the Eastern Broccoli Project website.

 Interested in growing broccoli?
 Opportunities for a potential regional icing center may be a next good step.